commandercb/cb_recorder/README.md

 i am using audio09i2.exe  and finalrecorder06fps60nvenc.cpp       probably    -
 ctrl-c to exit

+various ffmpeg nvenc drivers and who know what else necessary to build video recording code is - can be - complicated

 60 fps    medium  make s a avi then tries to convert to mp4 cfr